Procedure: Biological safety

 Cessation of an individual’s work

 - The Vacating research facilities departure checklist assists workers in ensuring that their laboratory space is left in a satisfactory and safe condition prior to departure following completion of a research project.
-All biological materials, chemicals and hazardous equipment must be disposed of according to the University’s Hazardous waste management procedure or the responsibility for the control of the hazard and all relevant documentation be assigned to another person.
+All biological materials, chemicals and hazardous equipment must be disposed of according to the University’s Chemical Management procedure or the responsibility for the control of the hazard and all relevant documentation be assigned to another person.

 - Biological laboratories should have a dedicated biological spill kit suited to the hazards present.
 The following are examples of default procedures to be taken to minimise contamination after the spill.
 Local areas may have procedures more appropriate to their specific conditions or organisms in use – in this case these procedures take precedence and are to be followed.